 Romans 13:1-7, ESV

-Some Christians argue that their political success and possession of power is proof that their politics are in line with God’s will.
-“There is no authority except from God”, they say.
-However, the governing authorities that Paul addressed in his own context were the tyrannical Romans.
-These were the authorities that crucified and killed Jesus.
-Were the Roman authorities in line with God’s will and acting as ministers of God by killing His Son?
+Some Christians argue that their political success and possession of power is proof that they are doing God’s will.
+“There is no authority except from God”, they say, quoting Paul.
+However, Paul was speaking of the Roman power, which was the same power that crucified and killed Jesus and later Christians.
+Were the Roman authorities doing God’s will by killing His Son and killing Christians?
 Scripture says that Christ’s death indeed did happen according to God’s plan and providence (Isaiah 53:6, 10).
 It even says that it was God’s will to crush Christ, in order to bring universal salvation (verse 10).
-So in one way, yes, the Roman authorities were indeed fulfilling God’s plan and will by killing the Son of God.
-However, we must never forget that the same people who contributed to fulfilling the prophecies of Christ’s mission by killing Him also incurred God’s judgment on themselves for their unbelief and murder (Matthew 27:25; Revelation 1:7).
+So on a larger scale, yes, the Roman authorities were indeed fulfilling God’s plan by killing the Son of God.
+However, the same people who fulfilled Christ’s mission of dying on a cross, also incurred God’s judgment on themselves for their unbelief and murder (Matthew 27:25; Revelation 1:7).
 It was not God’s desire that anyone should reject and kill His Son, but that they all should believe in Him!

-The murder of Christ by worldly authorities manifests an important truth about how God relates to human governments.
+The murder of Christ by worldly authorities manifests an important and multifaceted truth about how God relates to human governments.
 While God in His sovereign power and wisdom uses “the powers that be” in order to accomplish His benevolent purpose of salvation, this does in no way mean that He sanctions their politics or actions, or that they are God’s people.
 God has the divine ability to bring something good out of evil—but this in no way should be interpreted as His approval of what is evil or unjust.
 God’s own way of building His kingdom is seen in the teachings of Jesus: By voluntary, peaceful service driven by love.
 If Jesus could not use secular political power to build God’s kingdom, how can Christians claim to do so?
-This is a denial of all that which Christ represents; it is anti-Christian.
+This is a denial of the values which Christ and God represent.
+It is fundamentally anti-Christian.

 Violence in the Old Testament.
 Some might point to the Mosaic law found in the Old Testament as evidence that God employs force to build His kingdom.
 How is the use of capital punishment under the Mosaic law—not to mention other instances of divinely ordered killings in the Old Testament—reconcilable with a God of non-violence and love preached by Jesus?
 Doesn’t the Old Testament present a God of force and fear?

-The Mosaic law was not imposed on the Hebrew people, but was freely and unanimously accepted and instituted by the people itself (Exodus 24:3, 7; 19:5-8).
-When God had liberated the Hebrew slaves in Egypt under Moses, those who desired to leave Egypt and enter into a covenant relationship with Yahweh as their God and Moses as their leader did so freely.
+It is important to note that the Mosaic law was not imposed on the Hebrew people, but was freely and unanimously accepted by the people itself (Exodus 24:3, 7; 19:5-8).
+When God had liberated the Hebrew slaves in Egypt by the hand of Moses, those who desired to leave Egypt and enter into a covenant relationship with Yahweh as their God and Moses as their leader did so freely.
 This included not only the Hebrews; people from other nations willingly joined them, too (Exodus 12:37-38).
 The Mosaic covenant, with its theocratic rule, divine laws, civic regulations and judicial penalties—including capital punishment—was read aloud to all the people and subsequently affirmed by the people “with one voice” as their form of government (Exodus 24:3, 7).
 Why did they unanimously accept the Mosaic law?
-According to the text, the people perceived a wisdom and justice in the Mosaic laws that was superior to the laws of the surrounding nations (Deuteronomy 4:6-8).
+According to the text, the people themselves perceived a wisdom and justice in the Mosaic laws that was superior to the laws of the surrounding nations (Deuteronomy 4:6-8).
 The Mosaic law is therefore firmly built upon the divine principle of freedom to accept or reject God’s rule without coercion.

 But then some might ask: Didn’t God violently punish other nations who rejected His rule?

-In the Bible, God never employs force or violence over other nations as a means to convert them, only as a retributive act and judgment against their systemic violence and oppression.
+In the Bible, God never employs force or violence over other nations as a means to convert them—only as a retributive act and judgment against systemic violence and oppression.
 This is a crucial point.
 Here are some notorious examples:

-These stories demonstrate that God’s use of force and violence is not a means to convert people to His kingdom, but to vindicate and protect human rights and freedom.
-This is in line with the scripture “whatever one sows, that will he also reap” (Galatians 6:7, ESV), which is the universal law of cause and effect.
-The equivalent of this in Eastern religions is karma.
+These stories demonstrate that God’s use of force and violence is not a means to convert people to His kingdom; it is a retributive act of justice that vindicates human rights and freedom.
+Therefore the scripture says, “whatever one sows, that will he also reap” (Galatians 6:7, ESV).
+This is the law of cause and effect.

 A people not of this world.
 What role do Christians then have in our present world?
 What work has Christ called them to do?

 Christians are called to make disciples of all nations and teach the principles of God’s kingdom (Matthew 28:18-19).
-They are called to share and spread the faith in Christ, working through love, not force.
-Working for social justice is indeed a natural and important part of this Christian work.
-However, is this work best done by allying with non-believers in politicking?
+They are called to share and spread the faith in Christ through love and service.
+Working for social equity and justice (also in legislation) is indeed a natural and important part of this Christian work.
+However, is this work best done by allying with non-believers in politicking and partisan activity?
 Jesus ignored secular politics and questions of government and public policy-making, and yet He accomplished a paradigm shift in human history and thought.
-This emphatically proves that engaging in politics is not necessary or even the most efficient way to change the world.
-In order to truly change the world, we must change the hearts of people and reach them personally.
+This emphatically proves that engaging in politics is not necessary or even the most efficient way to change the world for the better.
+In order to truly change the world and change people, we must change the hearts of people and reach them personally and spiritually.
+No legal enactment will save humanity because no legal enactment can transform the heart.

-As mentioned earlier, the Bible does indeed give examples of godly men and women who were set by God into government in order to ensure justice, such as Joseph in Egypt, Daniel and his friends in Babylon, or Queen Esther in the Achaemenid empire.
-However, these people did not ally with non-believers, nor did they pursue political power for themselves.
-Nothing in their stories as recorded in the Bible indicates that they were motivated by ambition.
-Rather than calculating and compromising their values and religious identity for political gain, they stood out as peculiar and different from the rest, openly acknowledging that their allegiance to God’s word stood above all.
+As mentioned earlier, the Bible does indeed give examples of godly men and women who were set in government by God in order to uphold justice, such as Joseph in Egypt, Daniel and his friends in Babylon, or Queen Esther in the Achaemenid empire.
+However, these people did not ally with non-believers, nor did they pursue political power.
+Nothing in their stories as recorded in the Bible indicates that they were motivated by political ambition.
+Rather than calculating and compromising for political gain, they stood out as peculiar and different from the rest, openly acknowledging that their allegiance to God’s word stood above all.
 And against all odds, God miraculously placed them in strategic positions for the protection of His people.

 Do not be unequally yoked with unbelievers.
 For what partnership has righteousness with lawlessness?
 Or what fellowship has light with darkness?
 What accord has Christ with Belial?
 Or what portion does a believer share with an unbeliever?